ZephrFish/BugBountyTemplates/README.md

 - Blank Template
 - Headers only Template
 - Example Template
+- Short Template - Like a TL;DR Template

 ## Writing Markdown
 Sometimes manipulating markdown for some can be an alien task, luckily there are several tools out there for writing it and helping out, below is a list of some for online,windows, OSX & Linux.